Employment & Labor

 The second reason is that there are significant penalties and damages available to employees who are wrongfully terminated – lost wages (past and future), mental suffering/humiliation, litigation costs, plaintiff’s attorneys’ fees, and punitive damages.
 This reason is often the primary incentive for employers to settle cases early before incurring substantial legal defense costs and a potential large jury verdict.

 Discrimination issues are the basis for an employer’s “adverse action” (e.g., termination, demotion or failure to promote), where the employee’s race, religion, disability, medical condition, gender or sexual orientation was a “substantial motivating reason” for the act.

 Before filing a wrongful termination or discrimination lawsuit, plaintiffs typically need to file a claim with the California Department of Fair Employment and Housing within 3 years of the alleged act.
 This can sometimes provide an opportunity for settlement between the parties before a lawsuit is filed.

-Sample wrongful termination and discrimination cases we’ve won:
+Sample cases we’ve won:

 - Employee harassed and assigned demeaning tasks (cleaning toilets) by supervisor, eventually being terminated on the basis of race.

 - Major drugstore chain supervisor terminated employee as a result of racial discrimination.